Antibiotic resistance – what role is played by the environment?

 What is antibiotic resistance?

 Antibiotics are used to treat bacterial infections in humans and animals.
 They inhibit or kill disease-causing bacteria and support recovery.
 If bacteria are resistant to antibiotics, in other words, insensitive to them, this makes effective treatment of the infection difficult in most cases.
-In particular, multi-resistant bacteria – those that are insensitive to several different classes of antibiotics – present a major problem.
+In particular, multi-resistant bacteria – those that are insensitive to several different classes of antibiotic – present a major problem.

 If they are treated with an antibiotic, the resistant bacteria may continue to multiply, while non-resistant – and, in some cases, helpful – bacteria are killed.
 In this way, antibiotic-resistant bacteria have a survival advantage over non-resistant bacteria.
 This can result in an imbalance in the natural bacterial population.